emehrkay/gremlinpy/README.md

 It's that simple, but Gremlinpy allows you to write very complex Gremlin syntax in pure Python.
 And if you're having trouble expressing the Gremlin/Groovy in the Python model, it allows for straight string manipulation complete with parameter binding.

 Though the usage of Python's magic methods, we can compose a Gremlin string by recording every attribute, item, or call against the instance and creating a token for it.
-There are ten token types that allow you to express Gremlin with Python:
+There are multiple token types that allow you to express Gremlin with Python:

 __GraphVariable__: This is the root token in the list.
 It is always present and will be used in every Gremlin string produced.
-It can be nullified by calling `Gremlin.set_graph_variable('')`.
+It can be nullified by calling `Gremlin.set_graph_variable('')` or during instantiation `g = Gremlin('')`.
 That is useful for when you are running scripts that may not interact with the graph or when your graph variable is something other than the letter "g".

 __Attribute__: Attributes are things on the Gremlin chain that are not functions, arent closures, and are not indexes.
 They stand alone and are defined when you call any sequence without parenthesis on your Gremlinpy instance.